Sir Fitzroy Maclean, 1st Baronet: Death

-Sir Fitzroy Maclean died on 15 June 1996, aged 85, in Hertford, Hertfordshire, England.
+Sir Fitzroy Maclean died on 15 June 1996, aged 85 in Offley, Hitchin, England.
+He was succeeded in the baronetcy by his elder son, the Much Honoured Sir Charles Maclean, Baron of Strachur, and 16th Hereditar Keeper and Captain of Dunconnel in the Isles of The Sea.

 Legacy

 Maclean was posthumously awarded the Order of Prince Branimir for the humanitarian aid to Croatia, as well as contributing to international affirmation of Croatia.
 The decoration was presented by the Croatian President Stjepan Mesić in December 2001.

 Maclean may have been one of the models for Ian Fleming's character James Bond.